Professional Employee Organization (PEO).

-Employee leasing policies first came into existence in the late 1960's as an alternative to traditional Stand Alone Worker's Compensation policies.
-Up until this point companies that could not secure worker's compensation thru the private markets were forced to secure workers comp thru state sponsored markets such as the Florida Worker's Compensation Joint Underwriting Association (FWCJUA).
+Employee leasing policies first came into existence in the late 1960s as an alternative to traditional Stand Alone Worker's Compensation policies.
+Up until this point companies that could not secure worker's compensation through the private markets were forced to secure workers comp through state sponsored markets such as the Florida Worker's Compensation Joint Underwriting Association (FWCJUA).
 As of the year 2010 there was records of over 700 PEO's within the United States with appetites for all different types of risks.

 How does a (PEO) Professional Employer Organization work?

 A Professional Employer Organization is considered a co-employment arrangement.
 In this model the PEO hires your employees and becomes the employer of record.
 Employment responsibilities are typically shared between the leasing company and the business owner.
 You the business owner maintains essential management control over the work performed by the employees and the day to day operations.
 The leasing company, meanwhile, assumes responsibility for work such as reporting wages and employment taxes filing the tax reports to the IRS under the PEO's FEIN or Tax ID number.